 Following adoption of the Urbanization Study the next step is to evaluate which properties to include in a UGB expansion.
 Beginning in the summer of 2015 city staff started compiling information to evaluate each property within the existing urban reserve boundary for potential inclusion in an expansion.
 The priority lands for properties to include are properties already contained within the existing urban reserve boundary, properties most easily served by utility services including sanitary sewer and water, and properties easily accommodated by planned transportation improvements.

-We held public workshops on March 2nd and 8th that were well attended by an engaged audience who asked many great questions.
+A public hearing was held before the Planning Commission on November 28, 2016.
+This meeting was well attended and we received a lot of valuable input.
+The Planning Commission forwarded a recommendation to the City Council to review presented comment.
+Public workshops were also held on March 2nd and 8th that were well attended by an engaged audience who asked many great questions.
 About 30 people attended each workshop.
 These workshops presented background information about the study and the methodology we will use to assess which properties to include in a UGB expansion.
 For the benefit of those that could not attend the meeting we have included the public workshop presentation on this webpage.

 Applicable Links and Documents: